-The Taoiseach and the Prime Minister have published a progress report on the wide-ranging programme of bilateral co-operation which the two Governments had agreed, earlier this year, to take forward and intensify.
+The Taoiseach and the Prime Minister reviewed progress on the wide-ranging programme of bilateral co-operation which the two Governments had agreed, earlier this year, to take forward and intensify.

-In it they noted the historical and geographical links between Ireland and the United Kingdom, which were reflected in the common travel area, in reciprocal voting and residence rights and in social, professional and family ties which are uniquely close among European Union countries.
+They noted the historical and geographical links between Ireland and the United Kingdom, which were reflected in the common travel area, in reciprocal voting and residence rights and in social, professional and family ties which are uniquely close among European Union countries.
 It was appropriate that these links should be matched by similarly close co-operation between Government Departments in the two countries.